barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/gender_race_contact.png)

 Across all racial groups and stop types, subjects identified by MPD as male comprise a majority of incidents.
-There are some notable gender differences in stops
+However, there are some notable gender differences by contact type.
+Overall, women, especially white women, experienced more non-forcible than forcible contact with the police.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/stop_and_frisk/reason_for_stop.png)